Skip to main content

 Delivery

-Datacom, Revera and IBM are contracted to supply IaaS.
+Datacom, Spark New Zealand and Kyndryl are contracted to supply IaaS.
 Each supplier offers IaaS services on an as-a-service basis, with any up-front costs limited to service transition and service establishment activities.

 Agencies have the flexibility to increase or reduce usage as required.